New Zealand place names: Unofficial names

 Following the release of Peter Jackson's The Lord of the Rings films, New Zealand has sometimes been called "Middle-earth" (after the fictional setting of the films).
-Wellington, the centre of the films' production, was sometimes called "Middle-earth", and for about a week around the release of the first movie the local newspaper The Evening Post renamed itself as The Middle Earth Post.
+Wellington, the centre of the films' production, was sometimes called "The Middle of Middle-earth", and for about a week around the release of the first movie the local newspaper The Evening Post renamed itself as The Middle Earth Post.
 The town of Matamata, near the location of many of the films' Hobbiton scenes, unofficially renamed itself "Hobbiton".
 The flourishing of the film-industry in Wellington has led to the nickname "Wellywood", but a proposal to erect a "Hollywood"-style sign near the airport failed due to public resistance and possible copyright infringements.

 A number of communities have acquired ironic nicknames associating them with the "more exciting" city of Las Vegas; "Rotovegas" for Rotorua, "Ashvegas" for Ashburton, "Invervegas" for Invercargill and "Stokes Vegas" for Stokes Valley.

 Other areas have nicknames or popular designations based on abbreviations or on mangling their Māori name.
 New Zealanders will sometimes refer to the Taranaki Region as "The Naki", Palmerston North as "Palmy", Gisborne as "Gizzie", Cardrona as "Cardie", Paraparaumu as "Paraparam", Waimakariri as "Waimak" and Paekākāriki as "Pie-cock".
 Wainuiomata can become "the Nui".

 Waikikamukau (/waɪkɪkɑːmuːkaʊ/, as if saying "Why kick a moo-cow") is a generic (and somewhat disparaging) name for a small rural and entirely fictional town or locality in New Zealand.